Kakatiya dynasty: Sources

 Much of the information about the Kakatiya period comes from inscriptions, including around 1,000 stone inscriptions, and 12 copper-plate inscriptions.
 Most of these inscriptions document matters relating to religion, such as donations to Hindu temples.
 They are particularly abundant for the period 1175–1324 CE, which is the period when the dynasty most flourished and are a reflection of that.
 The probability is that many inscriptions have been lost due to buildings falling into disuse and also the ravages of subsequent rulers, most notably the Muslim Mughal Empire in the Telangana region.
 Inscriptions are still being discovered today but governmental agencies tend to concentrate on recording those that are already known rather than searching for new examples.
-A 1978 book written by P.V.P.
-Sastry on the history of the Kakatiyas, published by the Government of Andhra Pradesh also constitutes as one of the sources.

 Information about the Kakatiya period also comes from Sanskrit and Telugu literary works written during Kakatiya and post-Kakatiya period.
 The most notable among these works include Prataparudriyam, Krida-bhiramamu, Panditaradhya-charitamu, Sivayogasaramu, Nitisara, Niti-sastra-muktavali, Nrutya-ratnavali, Pratapa-charita, Siddhesvara-charitra, Somadeva-rajiyamu, Palnativira-charitra, Velugotivari-vamsavali, and Velugotivari-vamsacharitra.
 Chronicles by Muslim authors such as Isami and Firishta describe Prataparudra's defeats against the Muslim armies.
 The Kannada text Kumara-Ramana-charita also provides information about Prataparudra's relations with the Kampili kingdom.

-Besides epigraphs and literature, the forts, temples and tanks constructed during the Kakatiya period are an important source of information about the contemporary society, art and architecture.
+Besides epigraphs and literature, the forts, temples and tanks constructed during the Kakatiya period are an important source of information about contemporary society, art and architecture.

+History

 Origin

-The Kakatiya rulers traced their ancestry to a legendary chief or ruler named Durjaya.
+According to the Garavapadu inscription and Pakhal inscription of Ganapati Deva, the Kakatiya rulers traced their ancestry to a legendary chief or ruler named Durjaya, who was a descendant of the Early Chola king Karikala.
 Many other ruling dynasties of Andhra also claimed descent from Durjaya.
 Nothing further is known about this chief.

-Most of the Kakatiya records do not mention the Varna (social class) of the family, but the majority of the ones that do, proudly describe them as Shudra.
+Most of the Kakatiya records do not mention the varna (social class) of the family, but the majority of the ones that do, proudly describe them as Shudra.
 Examples include the Bothpur and Vaddamanu inscriptions of Ganapati's general Malyala Gunda senani.
 The Kakatiyas also maintained marital relations with other Shudra families, such as the Kotas and the Natavadi chiefs.
-All these evidences indicate that the Kakatiyas were of Shudra origin.
+All this evidence indicates that the Kakatiyas were of Shudra origin.

 A few copper-plate inscriptions of the Kakatiya family describe them as belonging to the Kshatriya (warrior) varna.
-These inscriptions primarily document grants to Brahmans, and appear to be inspired by the genealogies of the imperial Cholas.
+These inscriptions primarily document grants to Brahmans, and appear to be inspired by the genealogies of the Imperial Cholas.
 For example, the Motupalli inscription of Ganapati counts legendary solar dynasty kings such as Rama among the ancestors of Durjaya, the progenitor of the Kakatiya family.
 The Malkapuram inscription of Visvesvara Sivacharya, the preceptor of Kakatiya rulers Ganapati-deva and Rudrama-devi, also connects the Kakatiyas to the solar dynasty (Sūryavaṃsa).
 The term "Kshatriya" in these panegyric records appears to signify the family's warrior-like qualities rather than their actual varna.